People sleeping airport Abu Dhabi

 …but I wonder: if you ask a member of the flight crew for food while you have bad breath, would that be an incentive for him or her to get you something to eat as soon as possible just to avoid having to experience your bad breath any longer?
 Garlic and onions, anyone?

-3. Bloating, Flatulence and Constipation
+4. Bloating, Flatulence, and Constipation

-Bloating, flatulence and constipation can be the result of a slower metabolism caused by sitting in one place for long periods of time.
-I personally prefer not to cut down on my calorie intake as advised — especially if I might need the energy at the conclusion of the flight to arrive at an appointment in time or to beat the time when traffic is expected to be heavy; and especially when the food is delicious as it was on this recent flight operated by KLM Royal Dutch Airlines from Amsterdam to Seoul.
+Bloating, flatulence, and constipation can be the result of a slower metabolism caused by sitting in one place for long periods of time.
+I personally prefer not to cut down on my calorie intake as advised — especially if I might need the energy at the conclusion of the flight to arrive at an appointment in time or to beat the time when traffic is expected to be heavy; and especially when the food is delicious as it was on this particular flight operated by KLM Royal Dutch Airlines from Amsterdam to Seoul.

 5. Altered Taste Buds